Skip to content

 This is all good stuff, but it’s also new stuff.
 Most firms we deal with have never systematically answered these questions.

 So, will all this put CIOs out of work?
 Not likely.
 In part, this is because deciding on policy is not a test.
 There are no wrong answers.
 The CIO needs only decide what they and their firm really believe.
-The job of an advanced rebalancing system is not to tell a CIO how to run their shop.
+The job of an advanced rebalancing and portfolio optimization system is not to tell a CIO how to run their shop.
 It's to enable them to run it the way they want.
 New?
 Yes.
 Maybe a little intimidating?
 Possibly.
 But at heart, it's a promotion of the CIO, who will enjoy greater power, responsibility, and the ability to make a positive difference in investor's lives.

 For more on this topic, check out Automated Rebalancing & Specialization.